What's In Our Bag

 Our Camera Body Setup

 We are CANON shooters all the way!
 Nikon friends, we still love you and we’re a little jealous of your focusing systems but we just can’t lose our Canon COLOR!
-Michael and I both shoot with 5D Mark IVs and mostly prime lenses.
+Michael and I both shoot with 5D Mark III’s and mostly prime lenses.
 We shoot in RAW and also record large JPEGS to a secondary SD card just to be safe!
 We prefer 16gb-32gb sized CF cards.
-We use our old 5D Mark III for backup (and we LOVE the Mark III)!
+We use our old 5D Mark II for backup!

 Our Lenses Explained